esyede/rakit/packages/docs/data/hash.md

 }
 ```

-This is useful for systems that want to upgrade hash strength over time.
+Use it to raise hash strength over time.

 <a id="best-practices"></a>
 ## Best Practices